 - 5. Check ovality as described above and use re-rounding tools as appropriate. - 6.
-Using an appropriate mechanical peeling tool to remove the entire surface of the pipe over the full area marked.
+Use an appropriate mechanical peeling tool to remove the entire surface of the pipe over the full area marked.
 Mechanical peeling tools are strongly preferred, as they achieve a consistent pipe surface preparation.
-Hand scraping, is not recommended due to inconsistent peel strip removal. - 7.
+Hand scrapers are not mechanical peeling tools and shall not be used. - 7.
 Metal files, rasps, emery paper, etc are not suitable peeling tools and shall not be used. - 8.
 When jointing in high ambient temperature and in combination with direct sunlight, it is important that the pipe jointing area is shaded by an appropriate shelter.
 Some manufacturers fittings do not require adjustment to the heat cycle time for ambient temperatures in the range -10°C to +45°C, whereas others require heat cycle time variation to compensate for ambient temperature within this range.

-2. JOINTING PROCEDURE
+7.1.2 JOINTING PROCEDURE